Authenticity and the Inauthentic: A Essay

 Philosophical Roots and Existential Unease

 The modern fascination with authenticity has deep philosophical roots, most notably in existentialist thought.
 For Martin Heidegger, authenticity (Eigentlichkeit) names a mode of existence in which one owns one’s being rather than drifting along in the anonymous currents of everyday life.
 In Being and Time, he observes that “Dasein is for the most part lost in the ‘they'” (1962, p.
 312), absorbed in routines, clichés, and inherited opinions.
 The German term das Man, often translated as “the they” or “the one”, captures this anonymous mode of existence in which we do what “one does,” think what “one thinks,” and say what “one says.”
 To live authentically, for Heidegger, is not to become eccentric or expressive for its own sake but to confront one’s finitude and take responsibility for one’s projects in the face of death.
 It requires what he calls “resoluteness” (Entschlossenheit): a steadfast commitment to one’s own possibilities rather than a passive acceptance of the ready-made paths society offers.
+I find it impossible to ignore, however, that Heidegger himself joined the Nazi Party and never adequately reckoned with this choice, which adds a troubling dimension to his philosophy of authentic selfhood (Faye, 2009).
+Can we trust a theory of authenticity from a thinker who so spectacularly failed to live it?
+Or is it the case that the works of an artist or author transcend their beliefs and actions and that authenticity lies with the work itself and the response of the reader or viewer?

 Jean Paul Sartre sharpened this insight through his account of bad faith (mauvaise foi).
 We act in bad faith when we deny our freedom by pretending that we are fixed roles rather than choosing beings.
 The famous example of the waiter who “plays at being a waiter” captures this self-deception: by collapsing into a role, performing its gestures with excessive precision and deliberateness, he evades the anxiety of freedom.
 He treats his identity as a given thing rather than as something he must continually create through choice.
 Authenticity, for Sartre, requires acknowledging that we are always more than the scripts we inhabit and that human existence is characterised by a radical freedom that we cannot escape, however much we might wish to.
+Yet I have always found Sartre’s example troubling: why should the waiter’s precise performance be bad faith rather than, say, professional excellence or economic necessity?
+The charge of inauthenticity falls most easily on those who must perform for others to survive.

-Yet even here, suspicion is warranted.
-Theodor Adorno warned that authenticity had hardened into what he called a “jargon”: a way of speaking that promises depth while often delivering subterfuge or mystification (1973).
+Yet even here, suspicion is warranted and caution is appropriate.
+Theodor Adorno (1973) warned that authenticity had hardened into what he called a “jargon”: a way of speaking that promises depth while often delivering subterfuge or mystification that undermines claims to authenticity.
+Writing in the shadow of fascism, Adorno saw how appeals to authentic German identity had served murderous ends.
 In late capitalist culture, the language of the genuine is easily mobilised as a marketing device.
-Authenticity becomes not a lived ethical struggle but a badge, a style, a tone of voice.
+Authenticity becomes not a lived ethical struggle but a badge, a style, a tone of voice—the arc in a narrative that espouses truthfulness.
+I think of the calculated “authenticity” of brands like Patagonia, which performs environmental virtue while remaining, at bottom, a corporation that profits from consumption (Binkley, 2008).
 Ironically, the more insistently authenticity is proclaimed, the more reason we may have to doubt it.
 The authentic self becomes yet another commodity, packaged and sold back to us as an aspirational lifestyle.

 Performing the Self